 This changed things immensely.
 After all, since a spirit is a living entity the writers of the Bible cannot be using personification.
 Therefore, the “she” attributed to wisdom has purpose and meaning and is not in any way a literary device.
 Suddenly, it was obvious … there was more to wisdom than I had ever thought.
 I needed to find Wisdom!

-Wisdom is a Person
+Wisdom is a Person and a Spirit

 I have to admit when I first read about wisdom in the book of Proverbs I really did automatically think, as most everyone does, that wisdom is referred to as “she” simply because we feel “she’s” something to be cherished.
 “She’s” something special.
 We’re simply being metaphorically affectionate.
 But what if the “she” in wisdom isn’t a literary device?
 What if wisdom is a someone?
 It appears she is someone, at least according to the Bible: